Implement Cell.FormulaLocal similar to Excel VBA Range.FormulaLocal with Node.js via C++

 Possible Usage Scenarios

-Microsoft Excel Formulas may have different names in different locales or regions or languages.
-For example, SUM function is called SUMME in German.
-Aspose.Cells cannot work with non-English function names.
-In Microsoft Excel VBA, there is Range.FormulaLocal property that returns the name of the function as per its language or region.
-Aspose.Cells for Node.js via C++ also provides Cell.getFormulaLocal() property for this purpose.
-However, this property will only work when you implement GlobalizationSettings.getLocalFunctionName(standardName) method.
+Microsoft Excel formulas may have different names in different locales, regions, or languages.
+For example, the SUM function is called SUMME in German.
+Aspose.Cells cannot work with non‑English function names.
+In Microsoft Excel VBA, there is the Range.FormulaLocal property that returns the name of the function according to its language or region.
+Aspose.Cells for Node.js via C++ also provides the Cell.getFormulaLocal() property for this purpose.
+However, this property will only work when you implement the GlobalizationSettings.getLocalFunctionName(standardName) method.

 Implement Cell.FormulaLocal similar to Excel VBA Range.FormulaLocal

-The following sample code explains how to implement GlobalizationSettings.getLocalFunctionName(standardName) method.
+The following sample code explains how to implement the GlobalizationSettings.getLocalFunctionName(standardName) method.
 The method returns the local name of the standard function.
 If the standard function name is SUM, it returns UserFormulaLocal_SUM.
-You can change the code as per your needs and return the correct local function names e.g. SUM is SUMME in German and TEXT is ТЕКСТ in Russian.
+You can change the code as needed and return the correct local function names, e.g., SUM is SUMME in German and TEXT is ТЕКСТ in Russian.
 Please also see the console output of the sample code given below for reference.

 Sample Code